dogecoinfoundation/corefunds/docs/signing_notes_dogecoin_core_1_21_experimental.md

 cHNidP8BAFMCAAAAATgn/1a6Cd1c0ldLPyQ81gPb511OR4DU+R+8L5fPc5oWAQAAAAD/////AYAzAjsAAAAAF6kUP5EutQN3mspXxZVmYkhcTKkTMK2HAAAAAAAAAA==
 ```

-I can decode the resulting PSBT to check its contents:
+You can decode the resulting PSBT to check its contents, we'll discuss
+this in detail later.

 ```shell
 $ dogecoin-cli decodepsbt cHNidP8BAFMCAAAAATgn/1a6Cd1c0ldLPyQ81gPb511OR4DU+R+8L5fPc5oWAQAAAAD/////AYAzAjsAAAAAF6kUP5EutQN3mspXxZVmYkhcTKkTMK2HAAAAAAAAAA==